Rights Of Individual Moral Agents Defined & Explained

 ✅ 2.
 Rights are universal to all moral agents

-This blocks cultural relativism, divine command theory, elitism, and speciesism.
+This blocks cultural relativism, gender, divine command theory, elitism, and speciesism.

 ✅ 3.
-Rights are the only system that prevents the collapse into violence
+Rights are the only way to prevent chaos

 Without rights: